Nexmo/nexmo-developer/_tutorials/en/voice-api/ivr-node/handle-an-inbound-call.md

 This tutorial code uses a simple router to handle these inbound webhooks.
 The router determines the requested URI path and uses it to map the caller's navigation through the phone menu - the same as URLs in web application.

-Data from webhook body is captured and passed in the request information to the *index.js*.
+Data from webhook body is captured and passed in the request information to the node.js application.

 Nexmo sends a webhook for every change in call status.
 For example, when the phone is `ringing`, the call has been `answered` or is `complete`.
-The application uses an *expressjs* route to log the data received by the `/event` endpoint for debug purposes.
+The application uses an Express framework route to log the data received by the `/event` endpoint for debug purposes.
 Every other request goes to the code that handles the user input.
 Here is the code:

 ```javascript
 <?php